angelaescobosa/angelaescobosa/README.md

 ## Hi there! 👋

-I am Ángela😊, a Software Engineering Student in Mexico.
+I am Ángela😊, a Software Engineer Student in Mexico.

 Just looking to learn, build, and turn cool ideas into code.